 - The runtime doesn't make any guarantees as to the order in which Finalize methods are called.
 For example, let's say there is an object that contains a pointer to an inner object.
 The garbage collector has detected that both objects are garbage.
 Furthermore, say that the inner object's Finalize method gets called first.
 Now, the outer object's Finalize method is allowed to access the inner object and call methods on it, but the inner object has been finalized and the results may be unpredictable.
 For this reason, it is strongly recommended that Finalize methods not access any inner, member objects.

 When the compiler generates code for a constructor, the compiler automatically inserts a call to the base type's constructor.
 Likewise, when a C++ compiler generates code for a destructor, the compiler automatically inserts a call to the base type's destructor.
 Finalize methods are different from destructors.
-The compiler has no special knowledge about a Finalize method, so the compiler does not automatically generate code to call a base type's Finalize method.
-If you want this behavior-and frequently you do-then you must explicitly call the base type's Finalize method from your type's Finalize method:
+The compiler has no special knowledge of a Finalize method, so the compiler does not automatically generate code to call a base type's Finalize method.
+If you want this behavior, and frequently you do, then you must explicitly call the base type's Finalize method from your type's Finalize method:

 public class BaseObj